Interview with Bill Ballantyne

 BB: Oh, terrific.
 Splendid.
 I wasn’t as matey as I should have been I don’t think, in retrospect and I haven’t met any of them since.
 Just at the end of the war Halifaxes stopped of course but we were still fighting the Japanese so they, and then we converted as a squadron on to Dakotas.
 I haven’t mentioned this yet.
 I’ve been flying Dakotas in Transport Command so for me it was easy and I got on to that.
 And then I got diarrhoea, bad diarrhoea and luckily, luckily I escaped the posting to India.
 I’d had two and a half years in the Middle East anyway.
 I didn’t really need to go to India and again I think my father had a quiet word somewhere because I was [laughs] I was demobbed very early.
 So in 1946 right at the beginning I was let off.
 Got out.
 I resumed a very different career as you will see from my CV.
 Very different.
 So, there we are.
 That’s where we got too really.
 That’s about all the flying bit, I think.
 I now hate flying.
 I won’t go anywhere near it.
 If I [laughs] if I can keep away from an aeroplane I’ll keep away.
 I don’t like them.
 They’re not natural at all.
 They’re not, nothing like a bird.
 They are just nasty, mechanical devices.
 Anyway, that’s another matter.
 Shall we look at this and see what I’ve missed? [pause] Right [pause] Seems to cover it, I think.

 BB: Yes it was.
 And we were at Full Sutton.
 We moved from Elvington.
 At Elvington I think it was the [pause], no. The French.
 The French followed on at Elvington.
 The French took it over and we then went to Full Sutton.
 It was at Full Sutton when I joined it.
 The French.
 Not my favourite characters.
 In bombing we were always briefed of course to fly at a certain height and if you were in a top height you were nice and easy.
 You were not going to get bombed on.
 If you were in the bottom of the line you could get bombed on, and I remember going over one, one raid and I said all right to [unclear] in the top lane.
 No problem.
 I looked up.
 Just before we got to the target bomb doors opened.
 I looked.
 There was a bloody French squadron all up above.
-They believe in it you see.
+They didn’t believe in it you see.
 The French don’t queue up [laughs] They said, ‘No. We can’t be, can’t be down there.
 We have to be — ’ [laughs] the bombs whistled down, went literally between my main plane and my tail plane.
-They always used to turn over on the way down.
+They always used to turn over on their way down.
 I never knew that until I saw them.
 But anyway that was a lucky business.
 The French haven’t been my favourite citizens ever since I must confess [laughs] Not, not cricket.
 Definitely not cricket.
 So, anyway that’s what happened.
 The French took over at Elvington and we went.
 We had Full Sutton.
 A nice place to be.

 JS: What was Full Sutton like as a base?